-SIPS are lightweight composite panels, the internal and external cladding are bonded to the insulated core to create a thermally efficient and robust envelope to the home.
-We’ve developed this system so you now have finish options for your home, both internally and externally.
+Structural Insulated Panels (SIPs) are lightweight composite panels, the internal and external cladding are bonded to the insulated core to create a thermally efficient and robust envelope to the home.
+We’ve developed this system so you have internal and external finish options for your home.

-SIPS permit rapidly installation, replacing several traditional elements of: Framing, cladding, lining and insulation.
-When combined with improved performance the benefits are obvious and remarkable.
+SIPs permit rapid installation, replacing several traditional elements of: Framing, cladding, lining and insulation.
+When combined with improved performance the benefits are remarkable.

 History of SIPS